Mercury & Doorknobs | ME. Strippers Blog

 Unbelievable Dressing Room Drama

-“Mercury was… well, she was messing with the doorknob,” Raine said, with an incredulous shake of her head.
+Raine started to speak.
+“Well Sonny, see Mercury was… well, she was messing with the doorknob.”
+All the while Raine spoke, she kept shaking her head.
 Seeing my confusion, she continued, “When you tried to come in earlier, Mercury literally had the doorknob in a chokehold, so to speak.”
+Nobody else said a word, just quiet in that room.

-She paused for a moment before adding, “After her… ride, she fell to the floor and continued… well, she finished off right here in front of everyone.”
+Raine paused for a moment before adding, “After her… ride, she fell to the floor and continued… well, she finished off right here in front of everyone.”
 Raine concluded with a sigh, “Yup, that’s what just happened, boss.
 And she didn’t miss a beat.”

 A Startling Confession